CYarros10/google-cloud-composer/README.md

 *   [Python DAG](airflow-dags/samples/python_dag.py) - Sample DAG with python operator.
 *   [Resource Manager DAG](airflow-dags/samples/resource_manager_dag.py) - Sample DAG with Resource Manager operations.

-#### Alerting

-*   [Email Alerts](airflow-dags/alerting/email_alert_dag.py) - Sample of a DAG that sends an email on DAG failure or SLA miss. requires email setup beforehand.
-*   [Slack Alerts](airflow-dags/alerting/slack_alert_dag.py) - Sample of a DAG that sends a message to a slack channel on DAG failure or SLA miss. requires slack channel setup beforehand.

-#### Config Driven DAGs

-*   [Local Configured DAG](airflow-dags/config-driven-dags/dags/local_configured_dag.py) - Sample of a DAG that loads a LOCAL YAML file for config variables.
-*   [GCS Configured DAG](airflow-dags/config-driven-dags/dags/gcs_configured_dag.py) - Sample of a DAG that loads a GCS YAML file for config variables.

 #### Multi-DAG Dependencies

 *   [PubSub Target DAG](airflow-dags/multi-dag-dependencies/pubsub_target_dag.py) - Sample of multi-dag dependency that acts as a target for a separate PubSub Trigger DAG.
 *   [PubSub Trigger DAG List](airflow-dags/samples/pubsub_trigger_dag_list.py) - Sample of multi-dag dependency that acts as a trigger for a list of separate DAGs.
 *   [PubSub Trigger Single DAG](airflow-dags/samples/pubsub_trigger_single_dag.py) - Sample of multi-dag dependency that acts as a trigger for a separate DAG.

 #### Oozie Functionality in Airflow